Noa123715/Coding-Challenges/README.md

 - **Total Space Complexity**:
   The final overall space complexity is: **O(N)**, where `N` is the number of most common error codes stored in the output list.

+## Section B, Question 3

+**Handling Streaming Data and Updating Averages**

+When working with streaming data, it’s important to design a system that can process the data as it arrives and update statistics such as averages without storing the entire dataset in memory.
+Here’s how you can approach this problem:

+1. **Data Ingestion**
+First, you need to set up a system that can handle incoming data streams.
+This can be done using various technologies that allow for continuous and real-time data ingestion, such as direct connections to data streams or other protocols suitable for your needs.

+2. **Real-Time Processing**
+Once the data is flowing, you need a processing system that can handle it efficiently.
+There are frameworks designed for real-time data processing that can process data in small batches or handle individual data points as they arrive.

+3. **Updating Averages**
+When updating averages, there are several strategies you can use depending on the size of the data and how quickly it needs to be processed:

+- **Sliding Window Average**: In this approach, you maintain a fixed-size window of the most recent data points.
+As new data comes in, it is added to the window, and the oldest data point is removed.
+This way, the average always reflects the most recent data within the window.

+- **Exponential Moving Average (EMA)**: This technique gives more weight to recent data by applying an exponentially decaying weight to older data points.
+This is especially useful when recent data is considered more important for future predictions.

+- **Efficient Data Structures**: To manage the data efficiently in real-time, you can use data structures that allow fast addition and removal of data points.
+This ensures that the average can be updated quickly without introducing delays.

+4. **Implementation Considerations**

+- **Memory Management**: Since you are working with streaming data, it's important not to store large amounts of data in memory.
+Techniques like sliding windows and EMA allow you to store only the necessary data for calculating the averages without needing to keep the entire dataset.

+- **Latency**: The system should be designed to process the data and update the averages with minimal latency, ensuring that the data is always as up-to-date as possible.

+5. **Example Setup**
+A simple way to implement streaming data processing is by using frameworks that are designed for this purpose, allowing you to read data from streams in real-time and process it as it arrives.
+By setting up a data processing pipeline, you can compute averages as the data flows in and update the statistics in real time.

+## Section B, Question 4

+***Why Use Parquet Instead of CSV?***

+Parquet is a highly efficient, columnar storage format that outperforms CSV in data handling.
+Here’s why:

+- 🚀 **Faster Processing** – Reads only required columns, reducing load times.
+- 📉 **Smaller File Size** – Built-in compression minimizes storage needs.
+- 🔥 **Optimized for Big Data** – Works seamlessly with cloud storage & analytics frameworks.
+- 🛡️ **Preserves Data Types** – Unlike CSV, it retains correct data types, avoiding conversion issues.

+🔹 _Parquet is the preferred choice for scalable, high-performance data processing._